sdiehl/wiwinwlh/tutorial.md

 ----------------

-There exists a ``Storable`` typeclass that can be used to provide low-level access to the memory underlying Haskell values.
+There exists a ``Storable`` typeclass that can be used to provide low-level access to the memory underlying Haskell values. ``Ptr`` objects in Haskell behave much like C pointers although arithmetic with them is in terms of bytes only, not the size of the type associated with the pointer ( this differs from C).

 The Prelude defines Storable interfaces for most of the basic types as well as types in the ``Foreign.C`` library.

 ```haskell
 class Storable a where